 Delaware Department of Natural Resources and Environmental Control officials charted a 50 percent increase in camping reservations last summer—a trend that continues into 2021.
 “We can only guess on why people are coming out to our parks, but it seems that they’re coming out because they’re stuck at home more, or they’re confined more, and they want to get out into nature,” says Shauna McVey, a community relations coordinator for Delaware State Parks.
 “The outdoors is there for when your family needs to get fresh air or exercise, so people are exploring what’s around them.”

-In other words, if you can’t go to the movies, why not go hiking instead?
+In other words, if you can’t go to the movies, why not go hiking through a state park instead?
 Here are 10 of the best places to camp—and trek, paddle, swim, bird-watch, you name it—in Delaware.

 33587 Baldcypress Lane, Laurel • 875-5153

 Camping at the secluded, swampy Trap Pond state park is like being on a different planet (Star Wars’ Dagobah, perhaps?), where giant bald cypress trees, in their northernmost setting on the East Coast, loom like giant elephant feet in the water.
 The popular park boasts 142 camping sites, most of which offer water and electrical hookups.
 Beyond RV and tent camping, Trap allows guests to book onsite cabins (eight) and yurts (two), where campers can rough it slightly less roughly, with soft beds, running water and other comforts of home.
 Launch a kayak or pontoon right by the campground and weave your vessel between the trees or fish for largemouth bass, pickerel, crappie and bluegill.
 Hit the winding hiking trails and keep a keen eye and ear out for bald eagles, orioles, wood ducks and more.
 And be sure to take in a sunrise or sunset.